Secure CheckoutPersonal information is secured with SSL technology.

-Palladium-Catalyzed Modification of Nucleosides, Nucleotides and Oligonucleotides describes procedures and protocols related to the modification of nucleosides, nucleotides and oligonucleotides via Pd-mediated cross-coupling processes.
+Palladium-Catalyzed Modification of Nucleosides, Nucleotides and Oligonucleotides describes the procedures and protocols related to the modification of nucleosides, nucleotides and oligonucleotides via Pd-mediated cross-coupling processes.
 The book highlights the growing area of nucleic acid modification and how Pd-mediated coupling reactions can assist this development.
-This valuable work provides some of the key synthetic protocols for these reactions and is the latest volume in the Latest Trends in Palladium Chemistry series, edited by Professor Anant Kapdi and Professor Debabrata Maiti.
+Users will find key synthetic protocols for these reactions in this latest volume in the Latest Trends in Palladium Chemistry series.
+As most of the research in the field of antiviral agents has centered on the use of modified nucleosides that have exhibited promising activity, this book provides an up-to-date reference for both professionals in industry and other interested parties.

 - Provides synthetic routes for useful nucleoside molecules, information otherwise found only through time-consuming literature searches